 Project management software

-A tool for managing all the development processes is project management software.
-It is an environment where everyone involved in the project can review backlogs and track the project progress.
+A tool for managing all the development processes is called project management software.
+It is an environment where everyone involved in the project can review backlogs and track the project's progress.

 Today, there is a huge variety of project management platforms.
-Some of them are Redmine, Basecamp, Asana, Trello, Jira, Codebase.
+Here are a few of the most popular ones: Redmine, Basecamp, Asana, Trello, Jira, Codebase.

 We usually use such project management tools as Jira and Codebase.
-Jira is the most popular, which can be integrated with other services, meanwhile Codebase has many benefits.
-You can create tickets that contain all the relevant information for a developer, you can track time and assignments.
+Jira is the most popular since it can be integrated with other services, but Codebase has many benefits too.
+You can create tickets that contain all the relevant information for a developer, as well as track time and assignments.

 Redmine is an open-source management tool, which has multi-language support.

 Basecamp gives you the ability to send private messages for quick discussions.
 It is easy to save and track the client’s feedback and approval.